bakasheddy/E-coms-Product-Recommender/README.md

 - the data was split into 80% for training and 20 for testing for 10 epochs
 - the model performed with accuracy of 95% and for the validation, 70%
 - two images was given and used to make prediction on the model
 - to handle overfitting, Dropout was used

+## Final note
+Thank you for the privilege to go through this vetting test i learnt a lot from it honestly, some of which is my first time using i really enjoyed every step even though i ony did all i could to attempt this, i hope to join you and improve myself better